MuseumofModernArt/sol/README.md

 Then use either `git` to create a release tag, or GitHub.

-To update, `yarn update moma-style`.
-To update to a specific version, run `yarn update moma-style@[version]`.
+To update, `yarn upgrade moma-style`.
+To update to a specific version, run `yarn upgrade moma-style#[version]`.
 More on semantic versioning [here](https://classic.yarnpkg.com/en/docs/dependency-versions#toc-semantic-versioning).

 # Usage
 You should just get `dist/atoms.css` or `dist/atoms.min.css`.
 Fonts are also provided in the `dist` folder.